marcglasberg/async_redux/README.md

 # Async Redux | *state management*

-Async Redux is an optimized Redux version, which is very easy to learn and use, yet powerful and tailored for
+Async Redux is an optimized Redux version, which is very easy to learn and use, yet powerful and tailored for Flutter.
-Flutter.
 It helps you write Flutter apps that are **easy to test, maintain and extend**.

 # Developer Overview

 The main concepts in Redux are: *store*, *state*, *actions* and *reducers*.

-First, the counter example:
+The **store** holds all the application **state**, and you can only change the state by dispatching **actions**.
+Each action has a **reducer**, which changes the state:

 ```dart
 // Create a store, which holds the initial app state.